google/knative-gcp/docs/spec/delivery.md

 The Knative dead letter policy is specified through the following parameters in the Knative Eventing delivery spec:

-- `DeadLetterSink`: We only allow special URLs as the dead letter sink, of the form `pubsub://[dead_letter_sink_topic]`.
+- `DeadLetterSink`: We only allow specific URLs as the dead letter sink, of the form `pubsub://[dead_letter_sink_topic]`.
 We assume that if a topic is specified, it already exists.
 - `Retry`: This is the number of delivery attempts until the event is forwarded